Buprenorphine Addiction

 Aftercare support

-We know that recovery doesn’t end when your inpatient programme does.
+Ongoing support is essential for maintaining recovery and reducing the risk of relapse after buprenorphine addiction treatment.
 That’s why Banbury Lodge offers extensive aftercare services to help you maintain the progress you’ve made.
 Our aftercare includes ongoing therapy, support groups and resources specifically designed to help you stay on track.
 With these tools, you’ll be well-prepared to continue your journey toward long-term recovery, embracing a life free from Buprenorphine addiction.

 What’s next?

-If you or a loved one is struggling with Buprenorphine addiction, don’t wait to seek help.
-At Banbury Lodge, our dedicated Buprenorphine addiction programme offers comprehensive care, including personalised detox and therapy to guide you towards recovery.
+If you or a loved one is struggling with buprenorphine addiction, it’s important not to ignore the signs or delay seeking support.
+At Banbury Lodge, our dedicated treatment programme provides comprehensive care, including personalised detox and therapy designed to support lasting recovery.

 Frequently Asked Questions